JPC SYSTEMIC PATHOLOGY

 HISTORY: This cat had weight loss and areas of alopecia around all mucocutaneous junctions, the legs, and axillary regions for 4 weeks.
 The cat also had multiple masses in the liver.

 HISTOPATHOLOGIC DESCRIPTION: Haired skin: There is a diffuse paucity of hair follicles and hair shafts.
-Remaining hair follicles are small (atrophy), located primarily in the superficial dermis and surrounded by fibroblasts and smudgy collagen (fibrosis).
-There is attenuation of the external root sheath epithelium and a lack of internal root sheath epithelium (telogenization) and there are occasional small basophilic clusters of secondary hair germ at the base of attenuated follicles.
-Multifocally there is rare atrophy of sebaceous glands.
-The stratum corneum is thinned and parakeratotic, and there is mild epidermal hyperplasia with acanthosis, rete ridge formation, spongiosis and intracellular edema (hydropic degeneration).
+Remaining hair follicles are small (atrophy), located primarily in the superficial dermis, and surrounded by fibroblasts and smudgy collagen (fibrosis).
+Hair follicles do not extend into the deeper dermis or panniculus, and there is attenuation of the external root sheath epithelium and a lack of internal root sheath epithelium (telogenization).
+There are occasional small basophilic clusters of secondary hair germ at the base of attenuated follicles.
+Multifocally there is rare atrophy of sebaceous glands; otherwise sebaceous glands appear prominent adjacent to attenuated follicles.
+The stratum corneum is thinned and parakeratotic, and there is mild epidermal hyperplasia with acanthosis, rete ridge formation, spongiosis, and intracellular edema (hydropic degeneration).

-MORPHOLOGIC DIAGNOSIS: Haired skin: Follicular atrophy, diffuse, severe, with stratum corneum thinning, parakeratosis, and mild epidermal hyperplasia, breed unspecified, feline
+MORPHOLOGIC DIAGNOSIS: Haired skin: Follicular atrophy, diffuse, severe, with stratum corneum thinning, parakeratosis, follicular telogenization, and mild epidermal hyperplasia, breed unspecified, feline

 CONDITION: Paraneoplastic alopecia

 SYNONYMS: Pancreatic paraneoplastic alopecia